-As provided by statutory right under The Canada Elections Act and/or other applicable legislation, employees shall be allowed sufficient time off before the closing of polls to allow four (4) consecutive hours for voting in federal, provincial, municipal elections, or referenda without deduction from pay for the full shift.
+As provided by statutory right under The Canada Elections Act and/or other applicable legislation, employees shall be allowed sufficient time off before the closing of polls to allow four (4) consecutive hours for voting in federal, provincial, municipal elections, First Nation or other Indigenous elections, or referenda without deduction from pay for the full shift.

-16.09 Medical Care Leave
+16.09 Health Care Leave

-The Employer agrees to allow employees sufficient paid time off from normally scheduled work time to attend to medical emergencies or to attend appointments for medical and dental care including appointments for family members.
-Immediate family is defined as spouse, child, parent, brother or sister.
+The Employer agrees to allow employees sufficient paid time off from normally scheduled work time to attend to healthcare emergencies or to attend appointments for medical care and dental care including appointments for family members.
+Immediate family is defined as spouse, child, parent, sibling.
 Employees will make every attempt to schedule such appointments during non-working hours.
 Employees may be required to show proof of health care in a form acceptable to the Employer.
-Such time off will be limited to thirty-two (32) hours in a calendar year.
-Medical care leave will be taken on the basis of a three (3) hour minimum leave when requested in advance and approved by the Employer.
-Employees will endeavour to provide as much notice as possible when requesting medical care leave and the employer will endeavour to approve all such requests.
-The Employer will respond within 48 hours to requests for medical care leave.
-Medical care leave hours cannot be carried over to the next calendar year.
+Such time off will be limited to thirty-six (36) hours in a calendar year.
+Health care leave will be taken on the basis of a three (3) hour minimum leave when requested in advance and approved by the Employer.
+Employees will endeavour to provide as much notice as possible when requesting health care leave and the employer will endeavour to approve all such requests.
+The Employer will respond within 48 hours to requests for health care leave.
+Health care leave hours cannot be carried over to the next calendar year.
+It is understood that Healthcare leave includes mental and physical health.